More ways to remove set in oil stains–solutions submitted by our readers.

-If you don’t know this by now, one of the most popular posts on this blog is How to Remove Set in Oil Stains.
-With almost 1 MILLION repins on Pinterest, it surely has grabbed a lot of attention!
-Many people found that my crazy method works.
+One of the most popular posts on this blog is How to Remove Set in Oil Stains.
+Many people found that this crazy method WORKS!
 That method has helped save many a shirt, blouse, and khaki pants.

 Aren’t the crazy methods the best methods, anyway? :)

 Sadly, I have heard that it has not worked for a small number of people.

 There are so many kinds of oils out there: olive, vegetable, butter, petroleum jelly, lip balms, argan (Moroccan), coconut, and the list goes on.
 Each oil has varying levels of viscosity.
 When you factor in all the different kinds of fabrics out there, it makes sense that one sole solution might not work for every situation.
 I’m sure there’s a super complicated algorithm that can calculate all the different permutations of oil stains and fabric, but for simplicity (and for us mathematically-challenged) let’s just say that it’s a lot.

 Many readers have shared ways that THEY remove oil stains.
 And instead of having you dig through the comments to find these solutions, I’ve compiled them here.
 And so, on behalf of my brilliant readers, I bring to you: MORE ways to remove set-in oil stains.

 “I use 1 part Dawn dishwashing liquid and 2 parts hydrogen peroxide.
 Mix up a small amount, and rub it in the stain(s).
 Leave it on for 30 mins.
 Soak for 30 mins with some of the mixture and wash. it works 99.5% of the time.” – Grace